-However, in this case the pain is so severe that it may limit what a women is able to accomplish on a daily basis.
+However, in this case, the pain is so severe that it may limit what a woman is able to accomplish on a daily basis.
 Her activities may be severely limited.

 Most women begin having dysmenorrhea during adolescence.
-In many cases, dysmenorrhea may begin within 4 or 5Â years of her first menstrual period.
+In many cases, dysmenorrhea may begin within 4 or 5 years of her first menstrual period.

 Prostaglandins are chemicals that are formed in the lining of the uterus during menstruation.

 These prostaglandins can cause muscle contractions of the Uterus.
 The resulting pain can decrease blood flow and oxygen to the uterus.